-Watch a video that will help you understand more about what a Stephen Minister does.
+Watch this video that will help you understand more about what a Stephen Minister does.

-Watch a video that shows what people think about receiving care through Stephen Ministry.
+Watch this video that shows what people think about receiving care through Stephen Ministry.

 Looking for more detailed information on Stephen Ministry?
-Please visit the Stephen Ministry website.
+Visit the Stephen Ministry website.

 Contact Stephen Ministry at Good Shepherd with specific questions or needs.

-If you feel God has given you the spiritual gifts of caring and support and are interested in becoming a Stephen Minister, please contact any of the Stephen Leaders or Pastoral Staff.
-You can see the latest training schedule here.
+If you feel God has given you the spiritual gifts of caring and support and are interested in becoming a Stephen Minister, please contact the Stephen Leaders.